johnvenkiah/CI_PP3_John_Venkiah/README.md

 15. I would like to be able to update or remove any appointment viewed in my schedule
 16. I would like to easily be able to return to the main staff area in the application
 17. I would like the staff area to be password protected

+#### Site owner goals

+18. I would like for the application to contain validated Python code without returning any errors

 ### Flowchart